 When in doubt, ask.

-If you aren’t sure if something is appropriate to share via social media, contact the Assistant Director of Marketing.
+If you aren’t sure if something is appropriate to share via social media, contact the Office of Marketing and Communication.

 Effective social media content (both original and responses to others) should be informational rather than overtly promotional regardless of the platform used.
 It should be updated regularly, so be certain you have the staff necessary to keep your social outlets current.